The Best Performing Mutual Funds in Each Category and How to Find Them

 There’s a lot more to picking the best mutual funds than just looking at historical returns.

-That’s why it’s vital for mutual fund investors to take a data-driven approach that evaluates investment options using the key metrics we outlined above.
+That’s why mutual fund investors need to take a data-driven approach that evaluates investment options using the key metrics outlined above.

 Additionally, investors should make sure that a fund’s category, objective, and holdings align with their investment objectives.
-For example, investors with a very high risk appetite might prefer to evaluate growth equity funds instead of the bond funds outlined in this post.
+For example, investors with a very high-risk appetite might prefer to evaluate growth equity funds instead of the funds outlined in this post.
 (Don’t worry, you can still do that in YCharts!)

 To answer the opening question—”What are the best mutual funds?”— we’ll say that “best” is in the eye of the investor.